-All Student Government Association groups are collectively overseen by the Office of Community Life helping provide guidance for students and a clear vision for the institutions on campus student life.
+All Student Government Association (SGA) groups are collectively overseen by the Office of Community Life that provides guidance and a clear vision for students and student organizations that serve student life on campus.

-The Student Government Association is comprised of class councils; freshman, sophomore, juinior, senior, and commuter, as well as an executive council that sits the Student Body President and 6 other executive student staff positions.
-The SGA oversees the 20 student clubs and ministries, intramural sports, campus activities, and the student publications- the Veritas newspaper and Nautilus yearbook.
-Through events, organizations, and programs, the SGA seeks to create experiences that build lasting community on campus by encouraging students cultivate their interests and passions by getting involved on campus.
+The SGA is comprised of the commuter council, class councils (freshman, sophomore, junior, senior, and commuter) as well as an executive council the includes a student body president and six executive student staff positions.
+The SGA oversees 20 student clubs and ministries, intramural sports, campus activities, and student publications (the Veritas newspaper and Nautilus yearbook).
+Through its events and programs, the SGA seeks to build a thriving campus community that taps into and cultivates students’ interests and passions.

-As we strive to honor God, we aim to encourage, empower, and serve the community of ENC by inspiring students to seek out opportunities and find their ‘why’.
+The SGA strives to honor God and encourage, empower, and serve the Eastern Nazarene College community by inspiring students to seek opportunities and find their “why.”